RL4M/KeAP/README.md

 Arguments for the training and evalution script are as follows,

-- `--task_name`: Specify which task to evaluate on, and now the script supports `{ss3, ss8, contact, remote_homology, fluorescence, stability}` tasks;
+- `--task_name`: Specify downstream task.
+The script supports `{ss3, ss8, contact, remote_homology, fluorescence, stability}` tasks;
-- `--model`: The name or path of a protein pre-trained checkpoint.
+- `--model`: The name or path of a pre-trained protein language model checkpoint.
-- `--output_file`: The path of the fine-tuned checkpoint saved.
+- `--output_file`: The path to save fine-tuned checkpoint and logs.
-- `--do_train`: Specify if you want to finetune the pretrained model on downstream tasks.
+- `--do_train`: Specify if you want to fine-tune the pretrained model on downstream tasks.
+Set this to `False` if you want to evaluate a fine-tuned checkpoint.
-- `--epoch`: Epochs for training model.
+- `--epoch`: Number of epochs for training.
 - `--optimizer`: The optimizer to use, e.g., `AdamW`.
 - `--per_device_batch_size`: Batch size per GPU.
 - `--gradient_accumulation_steps`: The number of gradient accumulation steps.